-The Japanese pet market is highly directed towards dogs and cats, they had an ownership share of 11.5% and 10.1% respectively (2019).
+The Japanese pet market is highly directed towards dogs and cats, as they had an ownership share of 9,96% and 8,63% respectively (2022).

 Related to them we can find a wide variety of supplies (toys and food) and services.
 During the fiscal year 2022, the pet industry retail value was worth over 1.65 trillion yen.
 And already Japan has had four consecutive years of the increased overall value of pet food sales, reaching over $3 billion in FY2019.
 The annual expenditure on pet currently averages 25,200 yen and is still rising with increased demand for accessories and service.
 Unlike many product categories in Japan, pet products are unusual since foreign manufacturers, especially in pet food, have the largest market shares rather than domestic Japanese companies.
 This has to do that Japan’s pet culture is strongly influenced by Western trends.

 But the most attractive aspect of this market, as a consequence of long-lived pets and their humanization, is this broad demand where specifications based on size, age and breed offer new niches to invest in.
 Even with the presence of Covid-19, this market will continue expanding.

 Yano Research Institute, Pet Business in Japan, 2021

 Tokyoesque, Japan's Pet Sector: Sniffing Out Fresh Opportunities, 2020